 If you’re trying to decide if assisted living is right for your senior loved one, you might need help understanding how pricing works.
 Not all senior living communities structure pricing the same way, which makes it challenging to compare pricing models.
 Additionally, assisted living community pricing usually depends on the amount of care the new resident needs, and it varies based on location as well as a handful of other considerations.

-The good news is that you can get general information while also learning more about what factors into the overall monthly costs of assisted living.
-That’s what we’re doing here: pulling back the assisted living pricing curtain with solid information about what to expect.
+The good news is that you can get general information while also learning more about what factors into overall monthly assisted living costs.
+That’s what we’re doing in this article: pulling back the assisted living pricing curtain with solid information about what to expect.

 Let’s get a little more specific and take a closer look at what impacts assisted living costs.

 This is a big one.
 The cost of living in Kansas City, for example, is far less than the cost of living in New York City.
 This makes it likely that Kansas City seniors will pay less for assisted living than seniors in New York City.

 Take the overall cost of living in your specific area into consideration when looking at that ballpark number, and consider what it means for your choice of location.
 If your well-meaning cousin who lives four states away says that assisted living shouldn’t cost more than $3,300 per month, account for the cost of living in both locations before you take what they say as the last word.

 When it comes to quality of care and services, think beyond the clinical.
 Overall quality includes care level, surroundings, activities, amenities, and virtually everything else that adds value to a resident’s life.